 Nothing in this section affects the powers of the Board to establish rules with respect to discipline.
-The Board may make and enforce reasonable rules of conduct and sportsmanship for athletic and cocurricular school events.
-Any person who violates such rules may be denied admission to school events for not more than one year, provided that written 10 days notice of the violation is given such person and a hearing had thereon by the Board pursuant to its rules and regulations.
+The Board may make and enforce reasonable rules of conduct and sportsmanship for athletic and co-curricular school events.
+Any person who violates such rules may be denied admission to school events for not more than one year, provided that written 10 days' notice of the violation is given such person and a hearing had thereon by the Board pursuant to its rules and regulations.
 The administration of any school may file legal charges as agents of the school against persons committing any offense at school events.
+Any pupil who is guilty of gross disobedience or misconduct, emotionally disturbed, or is giving evidence of severe emotional disturbance, may be suspended by the principal.
+When students act irresponsibly, violate the rights of others, or present an actual or threatened danger to persons or property, they are subject to the loss of some of their rights.
+Attendance at extracurricular events is considered a privilege at which students must abide by the school rules and regulations.